+For something entirely new, try mosaic tiles made from bamboo.
 Bamboo mosaic tile is the perfect wall covering if you are looking for something modish, modern, and fresh.
 This material from Modwalls is sustainable, as bamboo regrows quickly.

 This is a covering that works best in bone-dry areas.
-In other words, keep it away from the outdoors (obviously).
-But less obviously, you'll want to avoid installing it in bathrooms, even if it's not adjacent to the shower or tub.Continue to 11 of 13 below.
+In other words, keep it away from the outdoors, and avoid installing it in bathrooms, even if it's not adjacent to the shower or tub.

 Cork Mosaic Tile

-Stainless Steel High Pressure Laminate Sheets
+Stainless Steel High-Pressure Laminate

-HPLs are the Rolls Royce of laminates, having phenolic backings (think: lab tables, commercial wall coverings, and the like).
-Yes, price is commensurate with quality, but these wall coverings--sandwiched under high heat and pressure--are durable, hygienic, and tough.
+High-pressure laminates (HPL) are not the dusty, droopy, and largely ignored stuff you find on the racks at Lowe's or Home Depot.
+HPLs are the Rolls Royce of laminates, with phenolic backings of the type used in laboratory table and commercial wall coverings.
+Yes, the price is commensurate with the quality, but these wall coverings—sandwiched under high heat and pressure—are durable, hygienic, and tough.

 Shown is NuMetal, from Advanced Technology, Inc., of Greensboro, North Carolina.
-ATI will ship up to five free samples from four of their design-related product lines.Continue to 13 of 13 below.
+ATI will ship up to five free samples from four of its design-related product lines.

 Living in an apartment with nasty or just plain boring walls is difficult.
 And if you paint the walls, you may be required to re-paint them before you move out.
 There is an option, though.
 Removable wallpaper lets you embellish your personal environment.
 And move-out is a cinch since it simply involves peeling off the wallpaper.